Fliplet/fliplet-cli/docs/Fliplet-SDK.md

 </script>
 ```

+Please note that all code uding the JS APIs should run once the `Fliplet()` promise is resolved (like the above example) to ensure all files have been loaded.

 ## Include other dependencies

 Other dependencies can be included by providing a comma-separated list of the package names via the `packages` query parameter.